fkallen/CARE/Readme.md

 Then, run make to generate the executables.

-CPU version: This produces executable file care-cpu in the top-level directory of care
+CPU version: This produces an executable file care-cpu in the top-level directory of CARE
 ```
 make / make cpu
 ```

-GPU version: This produces executable file care-gpu in the top-level directory of care
+GPU version: This produces an executable file care-gpu in the top-level directory of CARE
 ```
 make gpu
 ```